 Alabama Landlord Tenant Laws

-- Eviction Process – Alabama landlords may evict for rent default, lease violations, code violations, providing false information on a rental agreement/application, or engaging in an illegal act.
+- Eviction Process – Alabama landlords may evict for rent nonpayment, lease violations, code violations, providing false information on a rental agreement/application, or engaging in an illegal act.
 In most cases, a landlord must only provide seven days of advance notice to quit before filing eviction.

 - Security Deposits – Alabama caps security deposits at a maximum of one month’s rent.
 Upon lease termination, a landlord must return any unused portion of a tenant’s security deposit within 60 days.

-- Settling Legal Disputes – Alabama lets its small claims courts hear landlord-tenant disputes, as long as the amount in controversy is under $6,000.
+- Settling Legal Disputes – Alabama lets small claims courts hear landlord-tenant disputes, as long as the amount in controversy is under $6,000.
 For most landlord-tenant issues, the statute of limitations in Alabama is six years.

-To learn more about landlord tenant laws in Alabama, click here.
+To learn more about landlord-tenant laws in Alabama, click here.

 Sources